Skip to main content

 Benefits Delivery at Discharge

-A joint VA-Department of Defense (DoD) program gives service members the opportunity to file VA disability claims from 180 to 90 days prior to their separation or retirement from active duty.
+A joint VA-Department of Defense (DoD) program gives service members the opportunity to file VA disability claims from 180 to 90 days before their separation or retirement from active duty.

 Prestabilization Ratings

-Certain groups of veterans may be able to get VA disability benefits on a presumptive basis if they have an illness that is at least 10 percent disabling that appears within one year after discharge.
-To be qualified on this basis, veterans must meet both of the requirements listed below:
+Certain groups of veterans may be able to get VA disability benefits on a presumptive basis.
+They may be eligible if they have an illness that is at least 10 percent disabling and appears within one year after discharge.
+To be qualified on this basis, veterans must meet both of these requirements:

 • The condition is listed in 38 CFR § 3.309(a); and

-• You did not receive a dishonorable discharge
+• The veteran did not receive a dishonorable discharge.

 Presumptive Conditions Appearing Multiple Years after Service

-There are some chronic conditions that qualify for presumptive service connection even if they appear more than one year after you are separated from service:
+Some chronic conditions qualify for presumptive service connection even if they appear more than one year after separation from service:

-• Hansen’s disease (a long-lasting infection that affects your skin, nerves, and mucous membranes) if it appears within three years after service discharge
+• Hansen’s disease (a long-lasting infection that affects your skin, nerves, and mucous membranes), if it appears within three years after discharge.

-• Tuberculosis (an infection that attacks your lungs and sometimes other areas of your body) if it appears within three years after service discharge
+• Tuberculosis (an infection that attacks your lungs and sometimes other areas of your body), if it appears within three years after discharge.

-• Multiple sclerosis (a long-lasting illness that can cause numbness, weakness, and many other symptoms) if it appears within seven years after service discharge
+• Multiple sclerosis (a long-lasting illness that can cause numbness, weakness, and more), if it appears within seven years after discharge.

-• Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease (a long-lasting illness that affects muscle control), if it appears any time after discharge
+• ALS, also known as Lou Gehrig’s disease (a long-lasting illness that affects muscle control), if it appears any time after discharge.

-While these are specific examples of presumptive conditions, it is important to note that veterans can file for service connection at any point following discharge.
+While these are specific examples, veterans can file for service connection at any point following discharge.
 There is no time limit on when you can claim a condition is related to your service.

 About the Author